feydan/satisfactory-server-aws/README.md

 ## Configuration

-Copy the given `config.sample.ts` file to `config.ts` file.
+Copy the given `server-hosting/config.sample.ts` file to `server-hosting/config.ts` file.
 Fill the fields with appropriate values.
 Explanation for each field is given in file itself.

 ## Quick Start
 This assumes you have all requirements and have [configured aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)